R 3ISE Courses

 260.707 - PROFESSIONAL TEACHING SKILLS

-1st term: Evidence-based, practice applicable teaching skills to foster active learning in STEM- and health science educational environments.
+Evidence-based, practice applicable teaching skills to foster active learning in STEM- and health science educational environments.

-CURRENT TOPICS IN THE SCIENCES
+CURRENT TOPICS IN SCIENCE EDUCATION

 Lecture series and discussion forum on current controversies and emerging topics in the scientific enterprise.